Islamic vs Conventional Financing: 5 Real Malaysian Properties Where Rate Choice Decides the Winner

 Or get the full 1,000+ property directory →

 This is the realistic outcome.
 A 0.3 percent rate difference rarely produces a clean flip on the affordable tier because the affordable tier is dominated by the fixed cost base, not by the instalment difference.
-The flip occurs on different kinds of properties — specifically, properties with larger unit sizes where instalments are the dominant cost line.
+The flip occurs on different kinds of properties: larger units where the instalment is the dominant cost line.

 Where the Flip Actually Happens